gnecula/bond/docs/tutorial.rst

 Spying inside your test code
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Spying with Bond is meant to replace writting the common ``assertEquals`` calls in your tests, i.e., the validation that some state variable has some expected value.
+Spying with Bond is meant to replace writting the common equality assertion calls in your tests, i.e., the validation that some state variable has some expected value.
 These assertions are tedious to write, and even more tedious to update when your code or your test fixture change and you need to update the test.
 For this reason, people tend to write fewer assertions than they should.